eugenetriguba/bolt/README.md

 # path.
 directory_path = "migrations"
 # The migration versioning style you prefer.
 Supported options
 # are "timestamp" and "sequential".
-Defaults to "sequential".
+Defaults to "timestamp".
 #
 # Note: It is not supported to change migration version styles
 # i.e. you can't have a mix of sequential and timestamp migrations.
-version_style = "sequential"
+version_style = "timestamp"

 # Connection parameters for the database Bolt will be
 # applying migrations to.
 All connection parameters are